 Teams may be established to address specific issues, such as serial break-and-enter across jurisdictions.
 Teams are comprised of RCMP, municipal or Conservation Officers and Parks Canada according to project need.
-The teams may be longer term, such as the 'Screen Cutter' case related team or short term and somewhat ad hoc such as those deployed to address current community issues such as Check Stops for impaired driving or illegal fishing.
+The teams may be longer term, such as the 'screen cutter' case, related team, or short term and somewhat ad hoc such as those deployed to address current community issues such as Check Stops for impaired driving or illegal fishing.
 Team members tend to utilize current skills rather than having to acquire specialist training.
 As above, personnel in joint teams are required to be cleared to federal security standards, however, this requirement is less likely in such teams where issues such as radio access is not required as part of duties.
+Above all, the initiation of such teams requires the identification of a collective 'special purpose' and the orchestration of resources to address that need.